openmind-consortium/App-SCBS-PatientFacingApp/README.md

 }
 ```
 - BasePathToJSONFiles is the base path where the medtronic json files will be written to.
 This should be the same as the SummitRegWithoutORCA.reg file on the line: "DataDirectory"="**C:\\\\ProgramData\\\\Medtronic ORCA**".
 This ensures that when the switch config files and the mirror log and event log files are written in the current session directory.
+- Researcher tools allow you to hide or show the researcher tools tab.
+This should be turned off for patient only use.
+- RunLeadIntegrityTestOnStartup set to true runs a lead integrity test on connection for patients.
 - Set bilateral to true if bilateral else false for unilateral
 - Switch, Montage and Stim Sweep to true if you would like the button to be present.
 - Align if you would like to use the align functionality